Petar of Serbia: Early life

-Petar was born between 870 and 874, as the son of the Prince Gojnik, the youngest son of dynastic founding father Vlastimir.
+Petar was born between 870 and 874, as the son of Prince Gojnik, the youngest son of dynastic founding father Vlastimir.
 His Byzantine Christian name, in relation to the previous generation of pagan names, shows the spread of Christianization among the Serbs.
 At the time of his birth, Serbia was ruled as an oligarchy consisting of the three brothers Mutimir, Gojnik and Strojimir, although Mutimir, the oldest, had supreme rule.

 In the 880s, Mutimir seized the throne, exiling his younger brothers and Klonimir, Strojimir's son, to the court of Boris I of Bulgaria.
 This was most likely due to treachery.
 Young Petar was kept at the Serbian court of Mutimir for political reasons, but he soon fled to Branimir of Croatia.

 Civil wars

 Mutimir died in 890 or 891, leaving the throne to his oldest son, Pribislav.
 Pribislav had only ruled for a year when Petar returned in 892, defeating him in battle and seizing the throne.
 Pribislav fled to Croatia with his brothers Bran and Stefan.
 Bran later returned and led an unsuccessful rebellion against Petar in 894.
 Bran was defeated, captured and blinded (a Byzantine tradition meant to disqualify a person from taking the throne).
-In 896, Klonimir returned from Bulgaria, backed by Tsar Boris, and invaded Serbia, taking the important stronghold Dostinika (Drsnik, in Klina).
-Klonimir was defeated and killed.
+In 896, Klonimir returned from Bulgaria, backed by Tsar Boris, and invaded Serbia, taking the important city Destinikon, but was attacked and killed by Petar.